ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/deploy.md

         run: |
           docker buildx build --platform linux/arm64 -t ${{ secrets.DOCKER_USERNAME }}/gtsrb-image:latest --push .
 ```
-In this workflow you will build the Docker container for Arm64 architecture and push the container image to DockerHub.
+In this workflow, you build the Docker container for Arm64 architecture and push the container image to DockerHub.

-In order to push the image to DockerHub, you will need to add the following secrets to your GitHub repository:
+Before you run this workflow, you need your Docker Hub username and a Personal Access Token (PAT).
+This enables you to automate the login to your Docker Hub account.

+To save your secrets, click on the Settings tab in your new GitHub repository.
+Expand the Secrets and variables on the left side and click Actions.

+Add two secrets using the New repository secret button:

  * DOCKER_USERNAME: Your DockerHub username
- * DOCKER_PASSOWORD: Your DockerHub password
+ * DOCKER_PASSWORD: Your DockerHub Personal Access Token

-This workflow will trigger after the testing workflow completes successfully.
+To run the action, navigate to the Actions tab in your repository.
+Select Deploy to DockerHub on the left.

+Use the Run workflow drop-down on the right-hand side to click Run workflow.

 ## Verify the Deployment

-After the `deploy-model.yml` workflow completes successfully, you will see the docker container image is pushed to your DockerHub repository.
+After the `deploy-model.yml` workflow completes successfully, the docker container image is pushed to your DockerHub repository.

 You can validate this by logging into DockerHub and checking your repository:

 ![dockerhub_img](images/dockerhub_img.png)

-You can then pull this docker container image on your local machine and start the container.
+You can then pull this docker container image on your local machine and start the container:

 ```console
 docker pull <docker-username>/gtsrb-image
 docker run -d -p 8000:8000 <docker-username>/gtsrb-image
 ```
 Now test the application by running a curl command to make a POST request to the predict endpoint using a test image:

 ```bash
 curl -X 'POST'   'http://localhost:8000/predict/'   -H 'accept: application/json'   -H 'Content-Type: multipart/form-data'   -F 'file=@test-img.png;type=image/png'
 ```